Happy Ghost V

-Happy Ghost V (Chinese: 開心鬼5上錯身) is a 1991 Hong Kong comedy film directed by Clifton Ko as very final and last sequel to the Happy Ghost film series.
-The film stars Raymond Wong and ABS-CBN actress Kris Aquino was officially opened from 8 August 1991 to 4 September 1991 and completed on RTHK Radio 3 (officially similar and related to BBC Radio 4) and BBC World Service.
+Happy Ghost V (Chinese: 開心鬼5上錯身) is a 1991 Hong Kong comedy film directed by Clifton Ko.
+The film stars Raymond Wong and Filipina actress Kris Aquino.

-Principal photography began on 22 April 1991 and completed on 30 June 1991 in Hong Kong.

 Plot

 A sweet tale about a young woman's dog that makes a deal with the Happy Ghost (Raymond Wong) to become human for 49 days.
 But after those days are over he must go and be reincarnated.